aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 So, we tolerate some concrete dependencies because we can rely on them not to change.

 Our system shouldn't depend on volatile concrete modules – those that we're actively developing, and that are undegoing frequent change.

+#### MORE ABOUT DEPENDENCY INVERSION

+A typical dependencies tree:

+- 😐 _main functions_ call _high-level functions_, that call _mid-level functions_, that call _low-level functions_;
+- 😖 _system behavior_ dictates _control flow_, _control flow_ dictates _source code dependencies_;

+Dependencies tree enabled by depency inversion:

+- 😊 decouples modules;
+- 👯 high level modules should not depend on low level modules – both should depend on abstractions;
+- 🙅 abstractions shouldn't depend on concrete implementations;
+- 🤗 concrete implementations should depend upon abstractions;

+What power does it provide?

+- 😎 Which module does the calling?
+Which module is called?
+No matter.
+The software architect can point the source code dependency in either direction.
+- 💪 The DB and the UI will depend on the BLL, rather than the other way around.
+- 👍 The DB and UI can be plugins to the BLL.
+It means that the source code of the BLL never mentions the DB or UI.
+- 🪚 BLL, UI and DB are developed and deployed separately.
+Changes to the UI or DB don't have any effect to the BLL.
+Changes to the DB or the UI don't have any effect on the business rules.
+Those components can be deployed and developed independently and separately.

 #### STABLE ABSTRACTIONS